Have you been tasked with the job of creating a request for proposal, or an RFP?

 One standout feature with

-Their magic feature will even help you auto-populate a response if it appears similar to
+Their magic feature will even help you auto-populate a response if it appears similar to one you've already done.

 Plus, you can manage your entire RFP process — including sending automated responses — and collaborate with your team all in one place with their intuitive dashboard.